 - "Looks don't matter.
 It's what you do that counts."

-- You do have right to be appreciated... but is right you have to EARN.
+- You do have a right to be appreciated... but it's a right you have to EARN.

 - Lampshaded in The SpongeBob SquarePants Movie, in the following dialog: